+(Conjoined with Chem.
+125.)
 The role of metal ions in biological systems, with emphasis on transition metal ions in enzymes that transfer electrons, bind oxygen, and fix nitrogen.
 Also included are metal complexes in medicine, toxicity, and metal ion storage and transport.
 Chem.
 225 students will be required to complete an additional paper and/or exam beyond that expected of students in Chem.
-124. Prerequisite: Chem.
-6C or 6CH.
-Chem.
-114A and 120A recommended.
+125. Prerequisite: Chem.
+114A or 120A, or graduate standing.
 (May not be offered every year.)